Gray countries with texture denote areas of future engagement.

 Distinguished from other giraffe subspecies by their light spots, West African giraffes once ranged widely from Senegal to Chad.
 Now only 250 of them remain in the wild in a small area outside of Parc W in Niger.
 And even here, the lanky leaf eaters are threatened by human settlements encroaching on their habitat.
 As surrounding populations rise, people use increasing amounts of wood to cook and build new homes—turning the giraffes’ main source of food into fuel and construction materials.

-Many communities in and around the Regional Parc W Heartland depend on small-scale agriculture for their livelihoods.
+Many communities in and around the Regional Parc W Landscape depend on small-scale agriculture for their livelihoods.
 In this dry region where rain is seasonal, farmers and wildlife look for the same thing when it comes to real estate: water.
 As a result, farms are cropping up next to protected areas and in the middle of wildlife corridors.
 Elephants and giraffes traveling along their usual routes often stop for a snack or damage crops by trampling them.
 With their families’ food and income on the line, farmers retaliate by injuring or killing the animals.

 African Wildlife Foundation worked with communities in and around the Doss Partial Reserve in Niger to help restore the thorn tree habitat that West African giraffes depend on.
 We started by identifying the most degraded areas in partnership with the Niger Wildlife Authority and the Association for the Valorisation of Ecotourism in Niger (AVEN).
 In these deforested places, AWF partnered with the Association to Safeguard the Giraffes of Niger to establish village nurseries to grow thorn tree seedlings.
 Communities have replanted thousands of trees, with local women sowing the majority of the seeds.

-AWF has provided monitoring equipment and training to park guards, rangers, and guides in all three countries of the Regional Parc W Heartland.
+AWF has provided monitoring equipment and training to park guards, rangers, and guides in all three countries of the Regional Parc W Landscape.
 AWF supplied Global Positioning System (GPS) units, cameras, and binoculars for the AVEN giraffe guides and the rangers of the Pendjari Biosphere Reserve in Benin and Parc W Burkina.
 AWF also equipped Parc W Niger’s cadre of 20 eco-guards with uniforms, bicycles, and GPS units.
 With the appropriate tools at their disposal, staff in the field can monitor and protect endangered species effectively.

 Become a member